vippsas/vipps-epayment-api/quick-start.md

 This provides you with a link you can click to go to the [landing page](https://developer.vippsmobilepay.com/docs/knowledge-base/landing-page/).
-When your test mobile number (in MSISDN format) is provided in `phoneNumber`, it will be pre-filled in the form.
+When your test mobile number (in MSISDN format) is provided in `phoneNumber`, it will be prefilled in the form.

 <Tabs
 defaultValue="curl"